minvws/nl-kat-mula/docs/design.md

 The *scheduler* implements a priority queue for prioritization of tasks to be performed by the worker(s).
-In the implementation of the scheduler within KAT the scheduler is tasked with populating the priority queue with boefje, and normalizer tasks.
+In the implementation of the scheduler within KAT the scheduler is tasked with populating the priority queue with boefje and normalizer tasks.
 The scheduler is responsible for maintaining and updating its internal priority queue.